 This online Switch Rx antipsychotic tool was conceived and developed by a group of Canadian clinicians with the goal of providing readily accessible and up-to-date guidance to physicians in the optimal transition of patients from a typical antipsychotic to an atypical antipsychotic, or from one atypical antipsychotic to another.

 The content is based on published evidence, where available.
-However, since there are few high quality clinical trials to guide clinicians on optimal switching strategies, some of the advice offered through this online tool is based on the expertise of Canadian psychiatry and psychopharmacology experts, who are experienced in using antipsychotics in the clinical setting.
+However, since there are few randomized controlled trials to guide clinicians on optimal switching strategies, some of the advice offered through this online tool is based on the collective expertise of a panel of Canadian psychiatry and psychopharmacology experts, who are experienced in using antipsychotics in the clinical setting.

-Experts independently reviewed and provided their clinical input on the switching strategies suggested on this Web site.
-Sponsor involvement was limited to reviewing the accuracy of the information regarding theirrespective product(s).
+All members of this Expert Panel independently reviewed and provided their clinical input on the switching strategies suggested on this Web site.
+Sponsor involvement was limited to reviewing the accuracy of the information regarding their own respective product(s).

 Recommended doses and titrations are primarily based on the respective agents’ Product Monograph accessed via Health Canada’s Drug Product Database.
-Some clinically based dose recommendations are provided, based on the collective experience and knowledge of the contributing experts.
+Some clinically based dose comments are provided, based on the collective experience and knowledge of the Expert Panel.
 When antipsychotics are used in patients with mood or anxiety disorders, lower target doses are usually recommended, therefore titration to full dose may occur more quickly.

 Users are encouraged to contribute input regarding the content or the website itself.
 Feedback links can be found throughout the website once a user has logged in.

-The following pharmaceutical industry sponsors have provided unrestricted grants to CANMAT, to assist with the building and operating costs of this site: Bristol-Myers Squibb Canada, Janssen Ortho, Pfizer Canada Inc., Sunovion Pharmaceuticals Canada Inc.
+The following pharmaceutical industry sponsors have provided unrestricted grants to CANMAT, to assist with the building and operating costs of this site: Bristol-Myers Squibb Canada, Janssen, Inc., Pfizer Canada Inc. and Sunovion Pharmaceuticals Canada Inc.